device42/device42-docs/docs/administration/appliance-manager/warm-ha-setup-failover-and-automated-backups.md

 The credentials you use for the passphrase, SFTP server settings, and the backup file name should be identical on both the production and the standby appliance.
 You can use Amazon S3, NFS, and SFTP as backup locations.

-Both NFS and SFTP paths and credential settings are configured in their respective sub-menus in the Device42 Appliance Manager.
+The NFS and SFTP paths, their credential settings and the S3 settings are configured in their respective sub-menus in the Device42 Appliance Manager.
 Once you have chosen your restore method, look for **NFS Server Settings**, **SFTP Server Settings**, and **Amazon S3 Settings** in the left sidebar:

 ![Configure server settings](/assets/images/warm-ha-setup/server-settings.png)